sdiehl/wiwinwlh/tutorial.md

-While a thunk is being computed its memory representation is replaced with a special form known as *blackhole* which indicates that computation is ongoing and allows for a short circuit for when a computation might depend on itself to complete.
+While a thunk is being computed its memory representation is replaced with a special form known as *blackhole* which indicates that computation is ongoing and allows for a short circuit when a computation might depend on itself to complete.

 The ``seq`` function introduces an artificial dependence on the evaluation of